-My hypothesis is that Boiardo's pairings actually derive, with some poetic license, from Pico's 9th and 10th theses on Hermes Trismegistus.
-These refer to a list of “punishers” in Tractate XIII of the Corpus Hermeticum, a very widely read ancient text reputed to be by the sage Hermes Trimegistus.
-Pico attempts to relate this list to the “evil order of ten in the Cabala and its leaders."
-In Tractate XiII there is also a corresponding list of virtues, which are said to drive out the torments.
-These two lists, I believe, provide the structure for Boiardo's poem.
+Pico's 9th and 10th theses on Hermes Trismegistus refer to a list of “punishers,” who besides being Kabbalist entities are more directly interpreted by means of Tractate XIII of the Corpus Hermeticum, a very widely read ancient text reputed to be by the sage Hermes Trismegistus.
+Pico attempted to relate this list to the “evil order of ten in the Cabala and its leaders" - the Kabbalist source that is unverifiable.
+However, Tractate XIII was well known; it also has a corresponding list of virtues, which are said to drive from the torments.
+These two lists, indeed, provide the structure for Boiardo's poem.

 What Pico wrote in his section on "Hermes the Egyptian" is as follows: